Party in the U.S.A

 When we look at that flag, we see what it “stands for.”
 We don’t attribute our current national sins to that flag.
 We eat America’s meat and spit out her bones, yet no other symbol receives that courtesy.

-Wilson reminds us that while we look back with disdain at those nasty, racist confederates, those men have much to shake their heads and wag their fingers at too.
-The idea that we have finally gotten somewhere in history, that only those in the past have sins up to their eyeballs, has to stop.
-The blinders need to come off.
+Wilson reminds us that while we look back with disdain at those nasty, racist confederates, those men have much reason to shake their heads and wag their fingers in our direction.
+The idea that only those in the past have sins up to their eyeballs has to be forgotten; the blinders need to come off.

 It is hard to celebrate liberty when the victims of women’s liberty inside of Planned Parenthood never see any liberty at all.
 There are 50 million Americans today who won’t be celebrating liberty with us because America decided they didn’t deserve it.
 Where’s their liberty?